brim-borium/spotify_sdk/README.md

 From the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/).
 You need two things:

 1. Register your app in the [spotify developer portal](https://developer.spotify.com/dashboard/).
 You also need to create a sha-1 fingerprint and add this and your package name to the app settings on the dashboard as well as a redirect url.
 2. download the current [Spotify Android SDK](https://github.com/spotify/android-sdk/releases).
-Here you need the spotify-app-remote-*.aar and spotify-auth-*.aar.
+Here you need the spotify-app-remote-*.aar.

-After you are all setup you need to add the *.aar files to your Android Project as Modules.
+After you are all setup you need to add the SDKs *.aar file to your Android Project as Module.
 See the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/) for detailed information.

 ##### Installation instructions for Android Studio 4.2+

 Since Android Studio 4.2 you need to manually perform these steps in order to add .jar/.aar files:

 1. Open the android folder of your flutter project as an Android Studio project
-2. In the android root folder create two folders: spotify-app-remote and spotify-auth and place the corresponding aar files and create empty build.gradle files, like on the screenshot below:
+2. In the android root folder create a single folder for `spotify-app-remote`, place the corresponding aar file and create an empty build.gradle file, like on the screenshot below:
    ![image](https://user-images.githubusercontent.com/42183561/125422846-24e03bf0-ec7f-409f-b382-0ef2d0213d08.png)

 3. Content of the `spotify-app-remote/build.gradle` file: